petercreams/Cream-Note/README.md

 # Cream-Note
-Simple note app to make and open them in .json format.
+Simple note app to make and open text documents in .json format.
 Created with JavaScript.

 ## Table of Contents
 * [General info](#general-info)